|Title:||The 2019 Ragatz Family Harvard Women's Coach of Excellence|

 Team and individual success have gone hand in hand during Allard's tenure.
 All six of Harvard's Ivy League titles, each of its six 30-win seasons and its five NCAA Championship berths have come under the watch of Allard, who has lead Harvard softball for half of the program's existence.

-Allard's teams have produced 55 first-team, 55 second-team and 33 honorable mention All-Ivy selections, as well as six Ivy League Players of the Year, five Ivy Pitchers of the Year and three Ivy Rookies of the Year.
+Allard's teams have produced 59 first-team, 58 second-team and 33 honorable mention All-Ivy selections, as well as six Ivy League Players of the Year, six Ivy Pitchers of the Year and four Ivy Rookies of the Year.

 In 1995, her first season at the helm, the Crimson posted a 28-14 overall record, a second-place finish in the Ivy League (9-3) and made its first postseason appearance in the ECAC tournament.
 The team again qualified for the ECAC tournament in 1997 after posting a 32-19-1 record.